skills/skills-for-emu/docs/faq.md

 ### Do I need this for regular non-EMU organizations?

 No. If your users have standard GitHub accounts that they own, they can take GitHub Skills exercises without any special configuration, within their own accounts.

+### The copy exercise button suggests a repository name that is already taken.
+What should I do?

+Each exercise has a button to "Copy Exercise" which pre-fills the repository name based on the exercise title.

+When creating an exercise within an organization, it is a good idea to add a unique identifier to the repository name, such as your name or initials.

+For example, if the suggested repository name is `skills-getting-started-with-github-copilot`, you could change it to `skills-getting-started-with-github-copilot-johndoe` to ensure it is unique across the organization.

+### Can exercises be created in the EMU user handle instead of an organization?

+Since GitHub Codespaces are not available for EMU user accounts, exercises that depend on Codespaces should be created within an organization that has Codespaces enabled.